 There is no real order on how I decide which brand I evaluate.
 On rare occasions, I evaluate brands that I recently looked up myself or which you have asked me to check.
 However, today I chose a random brand which probably most of you have known its cruelty-free status for years.
 The brand is the L’Oréal-owned cosmetics brand Vichy.

 Is Vichy certified cruelty-free?

 No. Vichy is not certified cruelty-free.
 PETA lists Vichy as a brand that does test on animals.

 From the first question, I could already tell that Vichy is not cruelty-free.
-The answer I found on the PETA list confirmed it even more.
-Let’s get a hint of why Vichy is not cruelty-free.
+This means that Vichy is a brand that supports animal testing.

 Which brands should I support instead?

 If you are looking for a brand that is serious about its anti-animal-testing policy.
 Check my list of brands that are against animal testing.